mapanet/NSE/docs/01_Import_AMAI.md

 ### Add a new column to the left and name it **CVEGEO**

+INEGI and AMAI use Administrative division codes as integers as it is faster in database queries.
+We need the standarize codes with leading zeroes before we concate.

 INEGI defines CVEGEO as the concatenation of:

 - ENTIDAD (2 digits)
 - MUNICIPIO (3 digits)